appc/spec/SPEC.md

 Each pod much be assigned an [RFC4122 UUID](http://www.ietf.org/rfc/rfc4122.txt).
 The UUID serves as a canonical reference to a pod within a given administrative domain.
-In this context, an administrative domain is linked to the scope of the associated metadata service.
+In this context, an administrative domain is linked to the scope of the associated [Metadata Service](#app-container-metadata-service).
 For example, given a metadata service that is federated across a geographical cluster of systems, the pod UUID is uniquely scoped to the same cluster.
 This UUID is exposed to the pod through the [Metadata Service](#app-container-metadata-service).